wolkenheim/spring-kafka-avro/README.md

 When starting up the application all records should be consumed automatically.
 The acknowledgement aka ack is sent so when starting up next time no records will be consumed, unless there are more products produced.
 If you run into the `nested exception is java.lang.ClassCastException: class org.apache.avro.generic.GenericData$Record cannot be cast to class` you forgot to set the property `spring.kafka.consumer.properties.specific.avro.reader=true`.
+This is hardly ever mentioned and can result in hours of debugging your configuration.
 If you are only looking for the body aka value of the message but don´t mind metadata and key, your listener can be reduced to
 ```
 @KafkaListener(topics = "${topic.product}")